Skip to main content

 At Dawn

 Island sheep V And yet another one in the Sheep Series.
-Experimenting with a very light background can be surprisingly funny and tricky.
-I have put these three lovely ladies of the dyke in a dramatic twilight that one often can observe on our island.
-The time of the day with such a sky could be both dawn and dusk, I guess.
-But then I decided to put the sea on the right side of the painting, so now it could only be dawn on Ameland.
+Experimenting with a very light background can be surprisingly amusing and challenging.
+I have depicted these three lovely ladies in a dramatic twilight scene, reminiscent of what one often observes on our island.
+The time of day with such a sky could represent either dawn or dusk; however, since I decided to place the sea on the right side of the painting, it can only be interpreted as dawn on Ameland.
 Good morning!
 Alla prima, oil, cardboard 40x32 cm.
 View the finished painting in my gallery .

 Tjettepad

 Island sheep IV Another one in the Sheep Series.
-There is a unique spot on our island where the last dunes meet the dyke showing a bit of the beach and the Wadden Sea, with a colourful natural swampy area in between.
-When it's not winter, the sheep are often here to maintain the dyke.
-They usually lie down on the grass when the wind blows hard.
-This was a blustery autumn day when I took a picture.
-Now I wanted to paint it.
+On our island, there's a unique spot where the last dunes meet the dyke, revealing a glimpse of the beach and the Wadden Sea, along with a vibrant, natural swampy area in between.
+When it's not winter, sheep often graze here to help maintain the dyke.
+They tend to lie down on the grass when the wind is strong.
+I took a picture on a blustery autumn day and decided to paint the scene.
+A year later, I made slight alterations to the painting by removing the sheep in the foreground for compositional balance.
 Here it is, alla prima, oil, canvas 24x30 cm.
 View the finished painting in my gallery .

 Sensing